R&D Tax Credits Explained: 2025 Guide

 You can do this by going through your outgoings and checking which are eligible.
 Make sure you cover your costs for utilities, consumables and all staff that were involved in the project, including those involved in eligible indirect activities.

-It’s important to always work within your company’s financial year, not HMRC’s tax year.
-Expenses outside the financial year or years you’re working in aren’t eligible in that year’s claim.
+It’s important to always work within your company’s accounting period, not HMRC’s tax year.
+Expenses outside the accounting period or periods you’re working in aren’t eligible in that year’s claim.

 6. Double, triple, quadruple check!